Introduction to Courses

 - Section - A way of organizing modules within a course.

-- Curriculum - The entire training content that makes up each course.
+- Curriculum - The entire training content that makes up each Self Paced course.

-- Course player - The display presenting content when launched by the student.
+- Course player - The display presenting content when launched by the student for a Self Paced course.
 It tracks the student's time in the module, contains the controls to view the module, buttons to advance to the next module, return to All Modules, and much more.

-This diagram shows a course with three modules.
+This diagram shows a course with three modules, without any sections.
 As stated in the glossary, modules are individual lessons with specific interactive tools.
 When all three modules are completed, the student receives credit for completing the course.

 2. Course with Sections and Modules:

-This diagram shows a course with two sections having two modules in each.
+Here we have a course with two sections containing two modules in each.
 You can use one or more sections to group or organize the modules in a way that most clearly presents the course material to the learner.

 3. Combination of Sections and Modules